 What Should A Patient Do to Prepare For Their CT Scan?

 It’s important that the doctor or radiology technician knows if a patient is wearing any artificial devices such as a replacement knee, pacemaker, hearing aid or artificial hip.
 The patient will be asked to remove all jewelry and to take out any removable dental appliances.
-They will also be asked to remove make-up because it can contain metallic particles that will interfere with the test.
 The patient will be placed in a hospital gown to wear for the duration of the CT exam.

 Who Performs the CT Scan?

 A certified radiology technician performs the CT scan.
-St. Michael’s is very fortunate to have emergency room-trained radiology technicians on staff 24 hours a day, 7 days a week.
+St. Michael’s is very fortunate to have emergency room-trained radiology technicians on staff and available 24 hours a day, 7 days a week.

 How Long Does the CT Scan Take?

 The test is very quick and should not take more than 10-30 minutes.

 Who Views the Information and Interprets the Results?

 St. Michael’s is an innovator in medicine in the Sugar Land area.
 Rather than sending the CT scan x-ray images out to a lab by mail or courier, St. Michael’s has Radiologists (medical doctors who specialize in radiology) on stand-by 24 hours a day.
 The CT scan images are sent electronically to a board-certified radiologist and St. Michael’s receives the results back in a short time, usually within thirty (30) minutes or less.